Japan unveils US$120b stimulus package | Malay Mail

-TOKYO, Dec 5 — Japanese Prime Minister Shinzo Abe unveiled US$120 billion (RM500 billion) in stimulus measures today, to help the world's third largest economy overcome the aftermath of the nation's recent natural disasters.
+TOKYO, Dec 5 — Japanese Prime Minister Shinzo Abe unveiled US$120 billion (RM500.5 billion) in stimulus measures today, to help the world’s third largest economy overcome the aftermath of recent natural disasters.

-The package is also aimed at helping the nation alleviate the impact of last month's tax hike and survive a potential economic slowdown after an Olympic boom.
+The package is also aimed at helping alleviate the impact of a recent tax hike and survive a potential economic slowdown after a spending boom for the 2020 Tokyo Olympics.

 “We will introduce a daring fiscal policy worth 13 trillion yen (US$120 billion),” Abe told ministers and party leaders at the prime minister’s office.